Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Models Description and Performance Evaluation

+Pooling layers perform downsampling by sweeping a 2-dimensional filter over their input and applying some aggregation function to generate the output.
+The process is very similar to convolution with the difference being that instead of a dot product, an aggregation function is applied (same as fig. \ref{fig:cnn_valid} but with the kernel only applying an aggregation).
+The aggregation can either be the maximum or the average of values in the area under the filter; hence, the names max pooling or average pooling, respectively.
+This process is used to reduce the amount of parameters to be learned to prevent overfitting and reduce the training time.
+The fully connected layer is an MLP residing at the end of the CNN.

-\paragraph{Architecture} The convolutional neural network was built using Keras \cite{keras-website}.
-It consists of three convolutional layers (of 32, 64 and 128 filters), with a 3x3 kernel size, each followed by a 2x2 max-pooling layer with same padding and dropout of 0.25, 0.25 and 0.4.
-Two dense layers, of 128 and two neurons respectively, follow the convolutional layers with a droupout of 0.3 between them.
-The activation function for all layers except the last one is LeakyReLU, while softmax is used for the last layer.
-Adam \cite{adam-paper} was used as the optimizer and categorical cross-entropy as the loss function.
-We trained the model for twenty epochs using a batch size of 16.
+\paragraph{Architecture} The convolutional neural network consists of three convolutional layers of 32, 64 and 128 filters, respectively, with a 3x3 kernel size, each followed by a 2x2 max-pooling layer with same padding and dropout of 0.25, 0.25 and 0.4 (see Fig. \ref{fig:cnn_arch}).
+Dropout\cite{dropout} is a technique where a percentage of the available neurons of the network are randomly selected and deactivated during training in an attempt to prevent overfitting.
+Two dense layers of 128 and two neurons respectively follow the convolutional layers with a droupout of 0.3 between them.
+The activation function for all layers except the last one is Leaky ReLU\cite{Xu2015EmpiricalEO}, while softmax is used for the last layer.
+Adam was used as the optimizer and categorical cross-entropy as the loss function.
+We trained the model for twenty epochs using a batch size of 32.

-\paragraph{Results} The CNN model was tested on 4818 samples, with a total of 17311 rows of data.
-The CNN model achieved good results, with 96.11\% accuracy in identifying the valid particle track in a sample (A1 metric).
-In approximately 28.11\% of the samples where the valid track was identified, there were also some false positives (Ac metric).
-In 90.16\% of these samples, the valid track had the highest probability of being valid out of all other tracks (Ah metric).
-Finally, the valid track was not detected in 3.89\% of samples (Af metric).
+\paragraph{Results} The CNN model achieves good results, with 99.96\% accuracy in identifying the valid particle track in a sample (A-det metric).
+In approximately 53\% of the samples where the valid track is identified, there are also some false positives (A-det$|$conf metric).
+In 90.2\% of the samples, the valid track is given the highest probability (A-det$|$high metric).
+Finally, the valid track is not detected in 0.04\% of the samples (A-notdet metric).
 These results are compiled in Table \ref{tab: cnn-metrics}.
-Table \ref{tab: cnn-confmatrix} shows the confusion matrix generated by the results from evaluating the model with the testing dataset.\\
+Table \ref{tab: cnn-confmatrix} shows the confusion matrix generated by the results from evaluating the model with the testing dataset.